Iocalhorst/elite_neopixel_matrix_suite/README.md

 # elite_neopixel_matrix_suite
 esp-idf(5.1+) based gfx engine for fast led-matrix game/animation development + example applications

+The purpose of this repository is to

+a) migrate my neopixel-related arduino code base to esp-idf. its a lot of stuff. and i'd rather choose not to. but its inevitable, mr anderson.
+b) Implement all the fun stuff and pretty things.
+c) And do it "properly".
+Which is the hardest part.
+At least for me.

 Its at a very early stage.
-And I'm learning this stuff as i go.
-Please take that into account.
+And I'm learning this stuff as i go. please take that into account.

 Right now Display size is 10x30 pixels - hardcoded. if you want to give it a try or customize feel free  :